 Center for Innovative Teaching and Learning (CITL) New Media Center.
 THE CITL, located in McConnell Library, 2nd floor (main entrance room 271), represents a base of operations for the convergence of media, design, making, outreach, innovation, research and creativity-driven teaching and learning.
 Lab resources include hardware and software for digital media creation, software development, scanning, electronic presentations, desktop audio and video, and CD/DVD creation.
 In addition, the space houses stations for sewing, vinyl cutting, heat pressing, drone research, badge/button creation, and Max/MSP and Raspberry Pi development.

-Faculty, staff and student activities range consultation; small group workshops; mentoring; faculty development; teaching systems R&D; media convergence; electronics and robotics; instructional media developmentl programming and design; K12 and community outreach; and, digital media creation and management.
+Faculty, staff and student activities range consultation; small group workshops; mentoring; faculty development; teaching systems R&D; media convergence; electronics and robotics; instructional media developmental programming and design; K12 and community outreach; and, digital media creation and management.

 The CITL also maintains the iLAB workspace (room 220).
 This area contains modular furniture and the Crestron classroom technology system, and can be configured for classroom sessions and meetings, workshops and ad-hoc Make activities.